ITERATION AND SUPPORT

 How can your team best engage in continuous improvement?
-How and when will you monitor and reassess?
+How and when will you monitor and reassess progress?

-- Leaders are more successful at supporting all learners when they consistently collect, monitor, and evaluate data and outcomes from schools.
+- Leaders are more successful at supporting all learners when they set clear goals and consistently collect, monitor, and evaluate data and outcomes from schools connected to those goals.

 - Leaders who engage in continuous improvement have “more engaged workers coached by more capable managers whose more agile organizations can make more effective decisions” (per McKinsey).

-- Monitoring and assessing progress along the way allows for quicker course correction if needed, and for targeted and embedded support to teachers (the way we expect teachers to support students).
+- Monitoring and assessing progress along the way allows systems to more quickly see needs as they arise, adjust, and create targeted supports.
+This structure is parallel to the way we expect teachers to support students.

 - Model with adults what you want them to do for kids.
-Practice what you preach.
-Model what you want teachers to do for students by providing just-in-time, embedded learning opportunities rather than blanketed professional development.
+Be transparent about how you are engaging in continuous improvement.
+Provide targeted, data-based, just-in-time, embedded learning opportunities rather than blanketed professional development.
+These are the same processes we want teachers to employ when making learning acceleration decisions.

-- Get clarity through questions.
-For an organization to improve, its leaders and other key participants must set clear and firm intentions.
+- Get clarity.
+In an organization to improve, leaders and other key participants must set clear and firm intentions.
 Try these questions as a starting point:

 - What problem are we trying to solve?